iRODS Access Tickets

 - Name

-Collection name and label for the ticket.
-The name works as a link to the collection in Davrods.
+Collection or data object name and label for the ticket.
+The name works as a link to the collection or data object in Davrods.
 A button for copying the ticket link with the access token included is also included.
+If access to the ticket is restricted to specific hosts, those will be displayed here as badges.

 - Ticket